Deondre Francois: Florida State (2015–2018)

 Francois redshirted his first year at Florida State in 2015.
 Francois competed with Sean Maguire for the starting quarterback job in 2016.
 After Maguire suffered an injury, Francois was considered the favorite to start the season opener.

 On September 5, 2016, Francois made his first collegiate start against the Ole Miss Rebels.
 Francois passed for 419 yards and two touchdowns, leading the way on a 22-point comeback victory, the largest comeback in Florida State football history.
 He would be the starting quarterback for the rest of the season.
 The Seminoles finished the season 10–3, 5–3 in ACC play, to finish in second place in the Atlantic Division.
 They were invited to the 2016 Orange Bowl, where they defeated the Michigan Wolverines.

 On September 2, 2017, in the Seminoles' first game of the year, Francois injured his patellar tendon, an injury which ended his season.
 He was 19–33 with 210 yards passing, one touchdown and two interceptions at time of his injury.
 The Seminoles went on to lose to Alabama, 24–7.
 Francois returned to the starting role in 2018.
 Francois finished the season with 2,731 passing yards on 396 attempts while completing 227 of them (57.3%) with 15 touchdowns to 12 interceptions.

 Domestic abuse allegations

 On February 3, 2019, it was announced that Francois had been removed from the Florida State football program after a video of a domestic dispute between him and his girlfriend surfaced on social media.
 On May 20, 2019, it was announced that Francois would attempt to walk-on at Florida Atlantic, however, this "never materialized."

 Hampton (2019)

-On August 2, 2019, it was announced that Francois had completed a graduate transfer to Hampton and would be immediately eligible for the upcoming season.
+On August 2, 2019, it was announced that Francois had completed a graduate transfer to Hampton University and would be immediately eligible for the Pirates in the upcoming season.